How to Run Local AI Models with OpenCode

 ### ⚡ Quickstart

-After installing OpenCode, we'll need install Unsloth Studio to enable OpenCode to serve and run inference of local models.
+After installing OpenCode, we'll need to install Unsloth Studio to enable OpenCode to serve and run inference of local models.

 1. **Install or update Unsloth Studio.** Earlier versions don't expose the external API.
 See Installation.